MukalDadhwal/py_assistant/README.md

 ## Speech recognition

-The app supports speech recognition and the user can click the mike icon on left side of the entry field to speak his query.
+The app supports speech recognition and user can click on the mike button on right side of the entry field to speak about his query.
 All features listed below can be used with speech recognition also :)

 ## Features of PY Assistant